We probably feel downhearted if we need to use the debugger to find out what's wrong with our Ada code.

 Under those circumstances, we feel even more frustrated if the debugger doesn't work!

 For some time now, we've had to code-sign gdb.
-With Sierra, Apple have changed System Integrity Protection in such a way that the default setting prevents gdb from starting a subprocess (i.e. starting the program to be debugged).
+With Sierra 10.12.0, Apple changed System Integrity Protection in such a way that the default setting prevents gdb from starting a subprocess (i.e. starting the program to be debugged).

-To add to the problems, Apple have altered the way that the debugger has to interact with the exec'd program.
+At Sierra 10.12.1, Apple reverted the System Integrity Protection change but altered the way that the debugger has to interact with the exec'd program.

 I've rebuilt GDB GPL 2016 to include the changes required.